 Autobiography Essay - Write an autobiographical essay (at least 500 words).
 Focus on what your life was like prior to attending Adelphi, how your life has changed during your time at Adelphi, and the events that led to your current situation.
 Finally, explain what you have learned from this experience and how you plan to make a positive contribution to the Adelphi community.
 This paper must be typed, double-spaced, and contain appropriate grammar and spelling.

-Domain(s): Cognitive Complexity, Civic Engagement, Intrapersonal Competence
+Boyer's Principle(s): Caring Domain(s): Cognitive Complexity, Civic Engagement, Intrapersonal Competence